-The ratio of debt to income is a tool lenders use to determine how much money can be used for your monthly mortgage payment after you have met your other monthly debt payments.
+The debt to income ratio is a formula lenders use to calculate how much of your income is available for a monthly mortgage payment after all your other recurring debt obligations have been met.

-For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+In general, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-Recurring debt includes vehicle loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt together.
+Recurring debt includes car payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

 - Gross monthly income of $8,000 x .29 = $2,320 can be applied to housing

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

 If you want to run your own numbers, feel free to use our very useful Mortgage Qualifying Calculator.

 Don't forget these ratios are just guidelines.
 We will be thrilled to go over pre-qualification to determine how large a mortgage you can afford.